komodorio/docs/docs/Learn/Workspaces/workspace-overview.md

 The Workspaces overview page consists of the following:

 - Summary data
-    Two charts describing the Availability issues trend alongside the cost optimization trend (e.g - how optimized your workspace is)
+    Two charts describing the Availability issues trend alongside the cost optimization trend (i.e - how optimized your workspace is)
     <img src="./img/workspace-summary.png" width="800">

 - Open issues (if exist)